hermidalc/dragonfish/README.md

 believe that by using modern methods, this toolkit will offer significant advantages to existing functional profiling tools that are available.

-A purely taxonomic profiler called [AGAMEMNON](https://github.com/ivlachos/agamemnon) exists that was built using the same underlying COMBINE-lab toolkit, but Dragonfish's design goals and functionality are both complementary and a superset of
+An exclusively taxonomic profiler called [AGAMEMNON](https://github.com/ivlachos/agamemnon) exists that was built using the same underlying COMBINE-lab toolkit, but Dragonfish's design goals and functionality are both complementary and a superset of